1. CUTTING THE DESIGNS TO HTML

 3. INTEGRATING THE HTML WITH THE CONTENT MANAGEMENT SYSTEM

 Once the CMS is complete it needs to be integrated with the HTML.
 Think of this as linking the back-end (the CMS) with the front-end (the HTML).
-Essentially this involves attaching a database to the HTML giving you the ability to edit/add pages and content into the CMS and see them appear as a web-site.
+Essentially this involves attaching a database to the HTML giving you the ability to edit/add pages and content into the CMS and see them appear as a website or websites.

 Once this is done you should be in a position to test your new website!

 A PSD file is a file generated by a product called Photoshop and is extremely popular with designers.
-There are other software which designers use, InDesign being one, Adobe Illustrator another, but on the whole Photoshop is the industry standard.
+There is other software which designers use, InDesign being one, Adobe Illustrator another, but on the whole, Photoshop is the industry standard.

 Zamzar is a useful little online tool if you are trying to view PSD files.
 This website will convert one file format into another so you can turn your PSD file into a JPEG.